 The other aspect of understanding is then guided by knowing history, in order to recognize how these prophesies correspond to historical events.
 Synchronizing prophesy with history is the way prophesy had always been applied up until the 20th century.
 This is the way the Jews realized their Maccabean Revolt was the fulfillment of certain prophesies of Daniel.

 In the same way, the first Jewish Christians validated that Jesus of Nazareth was indeed the Messiah – by aligning particular events of Jesus with particular messianic prophesies.
-The Gospel of Matthew especially employed this validating method, from start to finish, by assigning a specific messianic prophesy to each and every event of Jesus.
+The Gospel of Matthew especially employed this validating method, from start to finish, by assigning a specific messianic prophesy to each and every event he recorded of Jesus.
 And throughout the New Testament era, Christians were recognizing the progressive fulfillment of prophesy from the book of Revelation.

 This method of interpreting prophesy has been known as the Historicist view.
 Most such scholars of this method, who have discerned within the framework of prophetic patterns, agree that the first four trumpets speak of the spiraling downfall of Imperial Rome.
 Besides the evidence we already covered, this view is reinforced by aligning the sequence of John’s visions with the sequence of history.